codepks/LearningQT/README.md

 3. Only slot implementation is required, singla implementataion is taken care by QT

 ## One to Many
 Example of Radio and Channels.
-We will use QueuedConnection and Application Quit over here.
+1. We will use QueuedConnection and Application Quit over here.
+2. Demo One to May Connection
+3. How to Connect and Disconect Signals and Slots

 > Radio Files